 The Homebuyer Assistance (HBA) Program opens the door to homeownership, even if you do not have enough money saved for down payment and closing costs.
 Our HBA Program can help you buy a home with a minimum investment of $1,000.
 There may be some situations where the minimum investment may need to be more than $1,000 depending on the type of loan (government or conventional) and the amount of closing costs the seller is willing to pay.

 The HBA Program includes a first and second mortgage loan.
 The interest rate on the first mortgage loan is higher than NIFA's other programs that do not offer NIFA down payment and closing cost assistance.
-The maximum amount of assistance for the second mortgage loan is 5% of the home's purchase price.
+The maximum amount of assistance for the second mortgage loan is 5% of the home's purchase price, not to exceed $10,000.
 The term of the second mortgage loan is 10 years or 120 months.
 The interest rate on the second mortgage loan is 1%.

 Your loan type options include a Conventional-insured loan, FHA-insured loan, USDA Rural Development-guaranteed loan or VA-guaranteed loan.
 Click here for current HBA Program interest rates.